William Blake: "Art is the tree of life"

 From Auguries of Innocence (Songs of Innocence)

 This is what they mean by “visionary” -- to see a world in a grain of sand.
-He renders into simple, beautiful imagery the otherwise inexpressible, mystical, we-are-all-one, everything-is-connected, time-is-illusory, universe of the mystic.
+He renders into a few words simple, beautiful imagery— the otherwise inexpressible, mystical, we-are-all-one, everything-is-connected, time-is-illusory, universe of the mystic.

-Blake concerned himself with BIG questions: Eternity, God, the Word of God, Creation, Heaven, Hell and Morality (although he apparently had some unconventional, free-love ideas about what was moral and what wasn’t).
+Blake concerned himself with BIG questions: Eternity, God, the Word of God, Creation, Heaven, Hell, and Morality (although he apparently had some unconventional, free-love ideas about what was moral and what wasn’t).
 He was a Philosopher, but an Artist first.
-Blake was intuitive—I daresay, right-brained, seeing everything in abstract, interconnected ways.
+Blake was deeply intuitive, seeing everything in abstract, interconnected ways.
 He took on Newton and the scientists of the age, those linear-thinking, left-brained folks obsessed with reason at the expense of all else, proclaiming, “Art is the tree of life, science is the tree of death.”
 Goodness.
+You have to remember it was the Age of Enlightenment—people were turning to the scientific method and reason to explain much of what had been mysterious before —in physics, astronomy, biology, medicine, etc. Blake was decrying those who decided to value science above all else.
+He knew full well that the physical world was only a small part of our existence, and that to ignore the arts, the humanities, the imagination, and the spirit, at the expense of reason, was foolish and shortsighted.
+Strangely, this may be an even more important idea today than it was over two hundred years ago.

 [From that same poem comes the sensible observation: